evenlee/aurelia-identityserver-aspnetcore/README.md

     * dnu restore

 ### how to run?
 The root of the solution contains a .cmd file which will start all projects.
 We use dnx-watch, so file changes will result in an immediate recompilation of the sources.
+### which editor/IDE should i use?
+You are completely free to choose whatever you like.
+I like the simplicity and speed of visual studio code.
+Currently it's not possible to debug c# code with visual studio code.
+So, if you need debugging, use visual studio.

+1. Visual studio
+  * You can either run StartDnx.cmd or simply press F5

+2. Visual studio Code or any other editor like SublimeText
+  * run StartDnx.cmd

 ### components overview
 #### IdSvrHost
 An asp.net core project containing Thinktecture's IdentityServer version 4.
 We use simple in memory Clients (for AureliaAspNetApp and AureliaWebsite) , Scopes and Users.